Kingdom of Hungary (1000–1301): Expansion and colonization (11161196)

 Unsuccessful wars with the Republic of Venice, the Byzantine Empire, and other neighboring states characterized the reign of Coloman's son, Stephen II, who succeeded his father in 1116.
 The earliest mention of the Székelys—a Hungarian-speaking community of free warriors—is in connection with the young king's first war against the Duchy of Bohemia.
 The Székelys lived in scattered groups along the borders, but they were moved to the easternmost regions of Transylvania in the 12th century.
 Stephen II died childless in 1131.
 His cousin, Duke Álmos' blind son Béla II, succeeded him.
 During his reign, the kingdom was administered by his wife, Helena of Serbia, who ordered the massacre of the lords whom she blamed for her husband's mutilation.
 Boris Kalamanos, an alleged son of King Coloman who attempted to seize the throne from Béla II, received no internal support.

 Béla II's son, Géza II, who ascended the throne in 1141, adopted an active foreign policy.
 He supported Uroš II of Serbia against Emperor Manuel I Komnenos, and launched at least six military campaigns to the Kievan Rus' against the enemies of his brother-in-law Iziaslav II of Kiev.
 He even recruited Muslim warriors in the Pontic steppes to serve in his army.
-Abu Hamid al-Gharnati was a Muslim traveler from Al-Andaluz from Granada who travelled around eastern and central Europe.
-In 1150, he travelled to Hungary, where he lived for 3 years and worked as an advisor in the court of King Géza II.
-He claimed that "Hungary is one of the countries where life is easiest and best", Hungary had "tremendous abundance and prosperity everywhere", and Hungary was "many times more powerful" than the Byzantine Empire, adding that Géza's troops were "innumerable".
+Abu Hamid al-Gharnati, a Muslim traveler from Al-Andalus who lived in Hungary from 1150 to 1153 stated that Géza was "many times more powerful than that of the Byzantine ruler" as his troops were "innumerable".
+He overestimated Géza's military power but the Hungarian army was indeed on a par with the armies of the Byzantine and Holy Roman emperors.
 While crossing Hungary during the Second Crusade, Otto of Freising noticed Géza's nearly uncontrolled authority over his subjects.

 Géza promoted the colonization of the border zones.
 Flemish, German, Italian, and Walloon "guests" arrived in great numbers and settled in the Szepesség region (Spiš, Slovakia) and in southern Transylvania.
 Abu Hamid refers to mountains that "contain lots of silver and gold", which points at the importance of mining and gold panning already around 1150.
 He also writes of slave trading, mentioning that he bought an attractive slave girl for ten denars, but beautiful slave women were sold for three denars after military campaigns.
 Archaeological evidence indicates that the large asymmetric heavy plows, capable to turn the soil over, first appeared when the new settlers arrived.
 As the heavy plows spread, long narrow fields, more suitable to their use, replaced the traditional small square fields in the villages.